bf4/webtrees/modules/cms_interface/readme.txt

 The home page for this is:
 http://extensions.joomla.org/component/option,com_mtree/task,viewlink/link_id,517/Itemid,35/
 Until this component is updated, you need to apply an update to one of the files.
-This is found in /modules/cms_interface/joomla
+This is found in /modules/cms_interface/joomla.
+It should be copied over the existing file in your joomla/components/com_phpgedview/ folder

 ================================================================================
 DRUPAL